-CONTRACTOR TRAFFIC SIGNAL CABLE/CONDUIT CERTIFICATION
+CONTRACTOR TRAFFIC SIGNAL CABLE/CONDUIT CERTIFICATION N

 Council Project Number:

 Site Location:

-Transport Planning and Operations on behalf of Brisbane City Council request certification from the civil contractor that the electrical conduits installed in the public space were installed by an electrical worker or were installed under the supervision of an electrical worker.
+Transport Planning and Operations on behalf of Brisbane City Council request certification from that the electrical conduits installed in the public space were installed by an electrical worker or wunder the supervision of an electrical worker.

-This certification shall also include the electrical installation compliance that works performed meet the requirements of the Electrical Safety Act/Regulation, Council/DTMR Drawings and specifications, Standards and other Entity legislative requirements.
+This certification shall also include the electrical installation compliance that works performed merequirements of the Electrical Safety Act/Regulation, Council/DTMR Drawings and specifications, other Entity legislative requirements. s and

-This document shall be used where there's no changes to the finished surface level and/or the installed or have been installed by others. condu its/cal oles are

-strike out which is applicable X
+This document shall be used where there's no changes to the finished surface level and/or the coinstalled or have been installed by others. strike out which is applicable nduit s/cat oles are

 I,

-have witnessed the installation of all conduits/cables for this project and confirm that these are installed as per the construction drawings and are on the correct alignment and depth (after the establishment of final surface levels)
+have witnessed the installation of all conduits/cables for this project and confirm that these are in construction drawings and are on the correct alignment and depth (after the establishment of final transfer or the correct alignment).

 Conduits installed as per Construction Drawings:

 Date(s) Conduits Inspected: / /

 Cables installed as per Construction Drawings:

 Date(s) Cables Inspected: / /

 Signed:

 Name (Please Print):

 Organisation/Company: